California Psalms

 8 And cartwheels of mountainside moths, and a seagull’s strident squawk,

-and the charm of an otter cavorting in the frenzied boil of violent swells,
+and an otter’s merry sport in the frenzied boil of violent swells,

-succeeding in submarine dives and thrilling us with their boldness,
+diving in the deeps and thrilling us with their audacity,

 undaunted by the risk of being swept to the open ocean —